-Designer Luis Caceido had his work cut out for him when he took on this project.
+Designer Luis Caicedo had his work cut out for him when he took on this project.
 It involved setting up a workspace within a very limited space.
 The result is incredibly good looking.
 Mainly, it’s due to the pop of red provided by the contemporary geometric desk chair.
-It’s also functional and very economic in terms of the room it takes up.
+It’s also functional and very economical in terms of the room it takes up.

 13. Graphics Galore

 This very simple work-at-home space is bursting with vitality, personality, and color.
 The bold wide stripes on the wall in adventurous yellow are a perfect chromatic match for the complex graphic prints that sit above the desk.
 The richly upholstered desk chair, with retro-chic flair to it, looks like it is comfortable enough to accommodate hours of sustained intellectual effort.

 14. Eclectic Contemporary

 Moravian star pendant?
 Check.
 Zebra print rug?
 Check.
-White curtains with gold patterning?
+Light blue curtains with gold patterning?
 Check?
 Roman shades?
 Check.
 Walls painted a glowing shade of blue?
 Check.
 Personality, zest, and a deep understanding of current eclecticism?
 Check, check, check.